12 Jobs for a Geography Degree

 5. Landscape Architect

 Landscape architects design parks and outdoor spaces.
 Most often, they work in architectural or engineering firms, though some work alongside in government designing public spaces.
 Landscape architects may design public parks or they might alternatively create outdoor spaces for college and business campuses or private homes.
 They work closely with building architects, urban planners, and engineers to figure out how to best organize an outdoor space for their clients.
 They analyze the environment, landscape and condition of the area that is to be developed, draft plans, and oversee the development of the space.
 Landscape architects typically need a degree in landscape architecture from a program accredited by the Landscape Architectural Accreditation Board (LAAB).
-A bachelor’s degree in landscape architecture will qualify candidates for most positions, though aspiring landscape architects with an undergraduate degree in geography will need to acquire a Master of Landscape Architecture (MLA) degree.
+A bachelor’s degree in landscape architecture will qualify candidates for most positions, though aspiring landscape architects with an undergraduate geography degree will need to acquire a Master of Landscape Architecture (MLA) degree.

 Median annual wage: $65,760